USPSTF Recommendations: Screening for Osteoporosis to Prevent Fractures

 - Recommends BMD testing in postmenopausal women younger than 65 years and men aged 50 to 69 years based on their risk factor profile, including if they had a fracture as an adult

-- Recommends against DXA screening in women younger than 65 years and men younger than 70 years with no risk factors
+- Recommend DXA screening in women younger than 65 years with risk factors

 - ACOG